backdrop-contrib/endo/README.md

 if not used).
 -->

-Additional documentation is located in the Wiki: https://github.com/backdrop-contrib/endo/wiki/Documentation.
+Additional documentation (once developed) will be located in the Wiki: https://github.com/backdrop-contrib/endo/wiki/Documentation.

+Meanwhile, simply enable this module and notice the Enhance Number field Display Options which become available for integer and decimal fields.

 Issues